davidsblog/radioApi/README.md

 radioApi
 ====

-A small web API for playing internet radio using **madplay**.
-I am currently using it on a router running OpenWrt, but I will use it on a Raspberry Pi too at some point.
+A small web API for playing internet radio streams using **madplay**.
+I am currently using it on a router running OpenWrt, but
+I will use it on a Raspberry Pi too at some point.
+These build instructions are aimed at Debian-based systems.

+I have made a simple web-based UI which I'm using in the browser of my Android phone to work as a remote control.

 To see details of the API, build and run the code and use the API link from the top menu to view `/doc.html` in your browser.

+**NOTE: the code is set for using the _headphone socket_ as the audio output.**

 Prerequisites
 ====

 You will need **wget** to read the streams, but it should be installed already.

-You'll need **madplay** to play the files:
+You'll need **madplay** to play the radio streams:

 ```
 sudo apt-get install madplay